Bouvet-deler/container-workshop/part4/README.md

 - Health checks to automatically restart the container if it does not respond/crashes
   - Example: https://docs.docker.com/engine/reference/builder/#healthcheck
 - Scale up!
 Run multiple instances of the application and put them behind a load balancer
-- Add type safety between the front-end and the back-end?
 - Add a volume to the DB container to persist data
 - Add a volume to the FE container to persist data